muschellij2/neuroc/continuous_integration_oslerinhealth/index.md

 The most relevant function is `use_neuroc_template`, which is used to make many of the changes to the package.

 # Changes to the `DESCRIPTION` file
-In order to test packages against the relevant Neuroconductor packages, we change the `DESCRIPTION` file.
+In order to test packages against the relevant OSLERinHealth packages, we change the `DESCRIPTION` file.
 We do this in the following ways:

 1. Modify, or add if not present, the `Remotes` field.
 Packages are installed using the `install_github` function, which reads this `Remotes` field to install dependencies if necessary.
 The Remotes field modifies and overrides the locations of dependencies to be installed.
 If a dependency for a package is present, then a newer version of the package will not be installed unless indicated by the user or indicated a newer version is necessary in the package (by the package (`>= VERSION`)) syntax) in the dependencies.
 2. We add the `bioViews` field to a package in case there are Bioconductor package in the dependencies, to ensure `install_github` looks in that repository, as per the issue [hadley/devtools#1254](https://github.com/hadley/devtools/issues/1254).